BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Conditions.md

    This is because this option has no conditions and is the last option in the `first` list.
 3. These events will be executed if the player chooses the `foodAnswer` option.
 It will give the player the food and the tag `foodReceived`.
-4. This condition ensures that the player will only see the `alreadyFoodReceived` option if he has the tag `foodReceivedTag`.
+4. This condition ensures that the player will only see the `alreadyFoodReceived` option if he has the tag `foodReceived`.

 As you can see we also added new options to it.
 Now the NPC will say that you already received the food